How to Configure Your Settings in WordPress

 Was this answer helpful?

-This tutorial will teach you how to manage users in your WordPress program.
-You will need to...
+This tutorial will teach you how to change your header in WordPress.
+You will need to be logged...

 This tutorial will teach you how to manage your plugins in WordPress.
 First you need to log in...